mtanco/mtanco.github.io/_posts/2018-11-28-lets-go-analytics.md

  - What are the topics of tweets?
  - Are the people tweeting about Let's Go "gamers"?
 Do they normally tweet about games, or is this new for them?
  - What are the most popular tweets?
+ - Which shiny pokes are being found (or at least tweeted about) the most?